-Our mission at Purple Patch is to give you the tools -- and the support to feel confident using them -- to thrive and truly integrate sport into life.
+Our mission at Purple Patch is to give you the tools to thrive and truly integrate sport into life.
 Life is dynamic, and your approach to training needs to be dynamic as well.

 This is a long article, we know.
 Read it all anyway ;) It contains critical information to help you make Purple Patch training work for YOU.

-- Time-Starved sessions are shorter in duration.
-They are ideal if you are:
+- Time-Starved sessions are ideal if you are:

 - Pressed for time